NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

  In the above scenario where a temporary object awaits its final location, we would have also already calculated the default list of hashes (content identifiers).
- So storing the data object with its content identifier as its permanent address (and in its own directory) ensures the atomicity of this storage process - there is no waiting period for a data object to be completely stored, or potentially lost in limbo, and we store objects only once.
-An object is either stored, or it isn't.
+ So storing the data object with its content identifier as its permanent address (and in its own directory) enables this storage process to be atomic - an object is either stored or it isn't.
+There is no waiting period for a data object to be completely stored, or potentially lost in limbo, and objects are only stored once.

- If we could guarantee the order of uploads to Metacat, then using the hash identifier generated from a PID would be appropriate.
-We have discussed this potential change of forcing the metadata "body part" to arrive first during the upload process, but it would require extensive changes to processes which we do not have the resources or time to undertake (nor the desire to force upon users).
+ If we could guarantee the order of uploads to Metacat, then using the hash identifier generated from a PID would be suitable.
+We have discussed this potential change of forcing the metadata "body part" to arrive first during the upload process, but it would require extensive changes to processes which we do not have the resources or time to undertake (nor the desire to force upon existing and new users).

- To learn more about the initial design, please see: storage-subsystem-cid-file-layout.rst To learn more about http multipart requests, please see: https://www.w3.org/Protocols/rfc1341/7_2_Multipart.html
+ To learn more about the initial design, please see: storage-subsystem-cid-file-layout.rst

+ To learn more about http multipart requests, please see: https://www.w3.org/Protocols/rfc1341/7_2_Multipart.html

 **Raw File Storage**